The UGA School of Law’s Appellate Clinic was founded in 2010, making it one of the older appellate clinics in the country.

 Appellate clinics have been a growing presence on law school campuses over the last decade, and as their presence has grown, so has the diversity of their work.
-At the University of Georgia School of Law, the Appellate Clinic accepts cases from the Board of Immigration Appeals, the Georgia Supreme Court, and the Fourth, Ninth, Eleventh, and D.C.
+At the University of Georgia School of Law, the Appellate Clinic accepts cases from the Board of Immigration Appeals, the Georgia Supreme Court, and the Fourth, Fifth, Ninth, Eleventh, and D.C.
 Circuits.
 When needed, it also appears in immigration court and federal district court for matters such as bond determinations and habeas petitions.
 Overall, the substantive nature of the Clinic’s work varies.
 Most cases involve immigration, habeas, or Section 1983 claims, but the Clinic has also taken cases involving Title VII, the False Claims Act, and the Georgia Constitution, to name a few.

 Working on these cases in a pro bono capacity helps Clinic students recognize the importance of continuing pro bono work in some capacity after graduation.
 When they prevail in a Section 1983 appeal for an inmate who was assaulted in prison, or win an inmate an opportunity to lodge a new challenge to his conviction, or convince the President to grant an inmate clemency, they see up close the merit in providing indigent representation.
 In that way, the Clinic improves access to justice beyond just the clients it represents on a year-to-year basis.
 It has a long-term, lasting effect.